Palo Alto Networks 6

 - Select the version of the service you're using and click Add to Library.

 Version selection is applicable only to a few apps currently.
-For more information, see the Install the Apps from the Library.
+For more information, see Installing the Apps from the Library.

 - To install the app, complete the following fields.